 Low Libido and Nutrition: 10 Health Hacks For A Better Sex Drive

-If you’re GreenSmoothieGirl, many people know you’re single, some people know you’re a former sex therapist, and everybody knows you know a lot about nutrition…..my point is, people tell me stuff.
+Low libido and nutrition significantly affect your sex life.
+If you’re GreenSmoothieGirl, many people know you’re single, some people know you’re a former sex therapist, and everybody knows you know a lot about nutrition.
+My point is, people tell me stuff.

-Turns out, lots of women, and some men, too, are suffering with sexual dysfunction, or just a lack of interest in sex, period.
+Turns out, lots of women, and some men, too, are suffering from sexual dysfunction or just a lack of interest in sex, period.

 Historically, at least when Masters and Johnson were doing their landmark work on North Americans and sexual practices and attitudes, women hit their “sexual prime” at 40, but these days, researchers see less of that.

 More and more, some women don’t even have a sexual prime.
 They’re perennially exhausted, and with reserves running low, sex is the first thing to go.

 Moms of young children are very often less interested in sex than their partners.
 Husbands are frustrated and wonder what happened to the energetic woman they married.
 (Have a little patience, guys.
 It very well may be temporary.
 Kind of a long temporary, I know, but still, it’s a season.)